-Creation of a flexible system to • involve end users in the use of agriPV technology.
+^.
+PVLPlantS Creation of a flexible system to involve end users in the use of agriPV technology and promote collaboration between agricultural and photovoltaic infrastructure.

-Demonstration of how the agriPV system works with different weather patterns, types of crops, geography or solar radiation.

-Adaptation to pilot requirements to increase the efficiency of the system, by using solar panels that capture light from both sides and materials (glass-based color converters) to modify the color of the light that the panels absorb.

-- Proactive Facility Control and Operation of the agriPV system to optimize its performance. - Increase the recyclability and reusability of materials throughout the lifecycle of the agriPV system. - Development of circular local economy models that reduce waste and promote sustainable practices. - Creation of a policy brief for EU policy makers on how to promote the widespread use of agriPV projects.
+- Development of a methodology to study how crops grow under different types of light and demonstration of how the agriPV system works with different weather patterns, geography, solar radiation or various types of crops. - Adaptation to specific pilot requirements to increase the efficiency of the system, by using materials (glass-based color converters) added to solar panels to modify the color of the light that they absorb and solar panels that capture light from both sides. - Proactive Facility Control and Operation of the agriPV system to optimize its performance. - Increase the recyclability and reusability of materials throughout the lifecycle of the agriPV system - Development of circular local economy models that reduce waste and promote sustainable practices. - Creation of a policy brief that offers recommendations to EU policy makers on how to promote the widespread use of agriPV projects.